-Instagram is quickly becoming a favorite network of mine!
+Instagram is quickly becoming a favourite network of mine!
 I love taking photos & editing them for my feed.
 I also love seeing everyone else’s photos.
 I started Cuddle Fairy’s Instagram eight months ago & today I have over 3,200 followers.
 In this post, I’m going to tell how to grow your Instagram followers by going through the steps I took to grow my own.
 Including the apps I use for editing & expanding my Instagram reach.
 I’ve included the links in case you want to check any of the apps out (they aren’t affiliate & I wasn’t asked to include any links, just sharing the #BloggerLove).

 Share Great Photos